nuloejo/notes/aws-community-days-2025/Money-saving tips for the frugal serverless developer/README.md

 ## Right Sizing the lambda functions.

-* Use ARM achitecture
+* Use ARM Architecture
     * ARM is about 25% cheaper
 * No lambda-to-lambda invocations
 * Synchronous lambda to lambda are almost always a sign of bad design
     * Run everything in the same function
 * Asynchronous invocations

 ## Caching